 Improving Your NCAA® Bracket with Statistics

 What is terrorism?
 What can we learn and what cannot we learn from terrorism data?
 What are the perspectives and limitations of the analysis of terrorism data?
 Over the last decade, scholars have generated unprecedented insight from the statistical analysis of ever-growing databases on terrorism....

 Steven E Rigdon, Ronald D. Fricker, Jr.

-Today the citizens of developed counties have never experienced a large-scale disease outbreak.
-One reason is the success of the public health community, including epidemiologists and biostatisticians, in tracking and identifying disease outbreaks.
-Monitoring the Health of Populations by Tracking...
+Today the citizens of developed countries have never experienced a large-scale disease outbreak like the plague that could sweep through communities with impunity killing millions.
+One reason is the success of the public health community, including epidemiologists and biostatisticians, in tracking...

 Chaitra H. Nagaraja